 Bizarro Episode: "Bat-Mite Presents: Batman's Strangest Cases!"
 It features Scooby-Doo dancing the polka... and that's one of the more sane moments.

 Broken Base: The show's humor approach is either considered funny or annoying.

-Complete Monster: Chun Yull, known exclusively as the Faceless Hunter, is the The Heavy of the Starro Invasion Arc, and the most wicked character in the series.
+Chun Yull, known exclusively as the Faceless Hunter, is the The Heavy of season 2's Starro Invasion Arc.
 Originally from the Saturnian moon Klaramar, the Hunter was an outcast among his people for being a violent hunter, and in retaliation, the Hunter made a deal with the planet-devouring being Starro to destroy his homeworld in exchange for being Starro's herald.
 Spending the following years mind controlling the populations of entire planets then offering them up for Starro to devour, the Hunter arrives on Earth to continue his work; however, he is forced to flee when the heroes of the Earth destroy Starro.
 Kidnapping the hero B'Wana Beast, the Hunter painfully forces him to use his powers to create a monstrous creature the Hunter plans to use to destroy the Earth, before moving on to the rest of the universe.
 Though the Hunter is beaten, B'Wana Beast is forced to sacrifice himself to save the Earth from the Hunter's machinations.
-Cruel and homicidal for no defined reason, the Faceless Hunter stood out as a suprisingly dark villain for this fairly lighthearted series.
+Cruel and homicidal for no defined reason, the Faceless Hunter stood out as a surprisingly dark villain for this fairly lighthearted series.

 Crazy Awesome: Red Hood, especially under torture; and of course the Joker himself.

 Joker's jetpack and how it's powered.
 And his choice of weapon to combat Batman's light saber.
 A RUBBER CHICKEN!